 - It is the main way for the chip to dissipate heat to the outside world

-From the material point of view, the commonly used substrates include the organic substrate (FR-4), ceramic substrate, and metal substrate.
+From the material point of view, the commonly used PCB substrates include the organic substrate (FR-4), ceramic substrate, and metal substrate.

-FR-4 material is generally considered the standard material for printed circuit boards (PCB).
+FR-4 material is generally considered the standard substrate in PCB.
 The cost of FR-4 material is affordable, which makes FR-4 material as a standard option for PCB.
 Compared to FR-1, FR-2 and FR-3 materials, FR-4 material is the best selection to make single-side to multi-layer PCB.
 FR is a code for the grade of fire-resistant materials and 4 represents the woven glass-reinforced epoxy resin.
 There are various types of FR-4 grade material used in PCB, and most of them are composite materials made of tera-function epoxy resin, filler and glass fiber.
 The main technical features of FR-4 material are stable electrical insulation, excellent surface flatness, and standard thickness tolerances, all of which make FR-4 material suitable for products with high-performance electronic insulation requirements.
 FR-4 material maintains high mechanical strength and good insulating ability in dry and humid environments because of its low moisture absorption.
-However, FR-4 material is not suitable for high-frequency PCB because FR-4 material has a higher dissipation factor (Df), which means that as the signal frequencies increase, more signals will be lost.
+However, FR-4 PCB substrate material is not suitable for high-frequency PCB because FR-4 material has a higher dissipation factor (Df), which means that as the signal frequencies increase, more signals will be lost.
 Furthermore, FR-4 material is not suitable for use in high-temperature environments such as aerospace applications.

-Examples of FR-4 material:
+Examples of FR-4 PCB substrate material:

 - Standard FR-4: the glass transition temperature (Tg) of this type of FR-4 is between 130 to 140